<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 with 9 pins to drive the display.
 But for 4 7-segment displays, you need

-1 shared pin for each segments and 1 control pin for each digit (with
+1 shared pin for each segments and 1 control pin for each digit.
+That

 <p>In avr, for a given pin, you can set the data direction (DDR*